w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping-3-summary.md

 **What the example shows:**
 - The wire encoding is not a standard unit conversion, so `map` operations are required even though QUDT annotates the dimensionless semantics.
 - Register `1205` is read-only in the Lion EMS system data map, so the TD correctly declares only `readproperty` and has no `map:toWire` pipeline.
-- The `0.01` multiplier converts the hundredths wire representation to the application-level power factor, while the explicit rounding and clamping steps enforce the documented range.
+- The signed register permits both positive and negative values: `95 * 0.01 = 0.95` and `-95 * 0.01 = -0.95`.
-- Rounding and clamping are explicit ordered steps, not implicit in multiplication.
+- The `0.01` multiplier preserves the documented hundredths precision (`multipleOf: 0.01`), while `map:clamp` enforces the application-level range.
+Rounding is intentionally omitted because rounding to an integer would incorrectly change `0.95` to `1`.

 ---